singhkunal2050/singhkunal2050v2/src/blog/2021-08-15-css-best-practices-in-responsive-typography.md

 ## Good Old Media Queries `@media-queries`

-`media-queries` may not be the most fluid of all these methods since it's based on changing the size based on breakpoints of `window` but it does come in handy and gets the job done.
+`media-queries` may not be the most fluid of all these methods since they are based on changing the size based on breakpoints of `window` but they do come in handy and get the job done most of the time.

 ```css
 /* 1.
 With Media Queries */